 Liberia: Offshore Business Sectors

-The Liberian Registry is open to any ship owner in the world.
-In order to enter the Liberian registry a vessel must be owned by a Liberian legal entity (corporation, etc.), be less than 20 years of age and must meet high safety standards.
+The Liberian registry is open to any ship owner in the world.
+To enter the Liberian registry, a vessel must be owned by a Liberian legal entity (corporation, etc.), be less than 20 years old and must meet high safety standards.

-The Republic of Liberia recognizes the following classification societies for conducting surveys and issuing statutory certificates of behalf of Liberia:
+The Republic of Liberia recognizes the following classification societies for conducting surveys and issuing statutory certificates of its behalf: